 A combination of brand building and activation activities, with an emphasis on brand building, has the best brand effect.
-Here it is measured by number of brand shifting effects.
+Here it is measured by the number of brand shifting effects.
 Those who invest more in brand building has more positive shifts in their brand than those who focus on activation activities.

-Those who build brand also has a higher return on their activation activities.
+Those who build a brand also has a higher return on their activation activities.

 Those who have reported two or more positive shifts in brand also report a higher rate of activations.
 So, investing in long-term brand building pays off.

 Several studies have proven that adding outdoor to your media mix increases the ROI of your campaign.

 This shows that outdoor contributes more to ROI than what is reflected in most advertising budgets.

 - Outdoor’s total portfolio of assets in a drive-by, walk-by, and stand-by environments delivered an ROI of 16% more than that provided by Television

 - Using multiple outdoor formats boosts ROI incrementally.
 The combination of roadside billboards and outdoors’ retail offering delivers a 7.3% return, and the combination of experiential with outdoor retail panels add a further 7% return.

 Outdoor is the offline channel generating most activity on Instagram, and the second most activity across social media.
 Here, outdoor is growing faster than TV and is expected to pass TV in just a few years.
 Making outdoor the most efficient offline-channel in a digital day to day life.